 DOB: September 22, 1977 (Chester, PA)

-Kenneth currently resides in Fresno,CA with his wife Jennifer and daughter Katerina, where he is Assistant Professor in Music Composition at California State University, Fresno and director of the Fresno New Music Festival.
-He previously taught at Ball State University in Muncie, IN, and at the Sewanee Summer Music Festival in Sewanee, TN.
+Kenneth resides in Fresno,CA with his wife Jennifer and daughter Katerina, where he is a Professor in Music Composition at California State University, He previously taught at Ball State University in Muncie, Indiana, and at the Sewanee Summer Music Festival in Sewanee, Tennessee.